How to Take 'The Notebook' Tour of Charleston

-Scenes of the exterior of Allie’s family’s summer house were filmed at the iconic Boone Hall Plantation in Mount Pleasant.
-The plantation, which has been a working farm for more than 300 years, is open to the public for tours—you’ll recognize it instantly upon turning on to the mossy oak-lined driveway and seeing the iron gate in front of the house that Noah rams his truck into.
+Scenes of the exterior of Allie's family's summer house were filmed at Boone Hall Plantation in Mount Pleasant.
+The plantation, which has been a working farm for more than 300 years, is open to the public for tours of its home, grounds, and the cabins of its enslaved laborers.
+You'll recognize it instantly upon turning onto the mossy oak-lined driveway and seeing the iron gate in front of the house that Noah rams his truck into.

-However, the interiors of the Hamiltons’ summer home—a.k.a. the site of most of the fights Allie has with her parents—were actually filmed in the Calhoun Mansion, a grand and gilded circa-1876 mansion near the battery in Charleston that is also open to the public for tours.
+However, the interiors of the Hamiltons' summer home—a.k.a. the site of most of the fights Allie has with her parents—were actually filmed in the Williams Mansion, formerly known as the Calhoun Mansion, a grand and gilded circa-1876 private mansion near the battery in Charleston.

 College of Charleston

-Right next door to the American Theater on King Street is the historic William Aiken House, where Allie is trying on her wedding dress when she sees the picture of Noah standing in front of the house he fixed up in the paper.
+Right next door to the American Theater on King Street is the historic William Aiken House, where Allie is trying on her wedding dress when she sees the picture in the paper of Noah standing in front of the house he fixed up.
 The bright yellow house was built in 1810 and epitomizes the best of Charleston architecture.
 Unsurprisingly, the home is now primarily used for events and is one of the most sought-after wedding venues in the city.

-Noah and Allie’s eventual reunion begins with Noah taking Allie out in a rowboat to see the hundreds of geese on the lake behind his house.
+Noah and Allie's eventual reunion begins with Noah taking Allie out in a rowboat to see the hundreds of geese on the lake behind his house.
 The beautiful scenery was also filmed near Charleston, at Cypress Gardens in the town of Moncks Corner.
-After several years of closure due to flooding, the gardens will reopen to the public this April.
-You can even take a tour of the swamp in your own rowboat, but you won’t witness the great migration of geese—they were trained and brought in especially for the movie.
+You can take a tour of the swamp in your own rowboat, but you won't witness the great migration of geese—they were trained and brought in especially for the movie.